nihilistkitten/nihilistkitten.github.io/content/nvim-lua-statusline/index.md

 (Sorry, mobile readers - not that any of these images have been great for you, but I'm sure this one is the worst of the bunch.)

-So that makes sense - it's trying to evaluate the whole string as an expression.
-One option is suggested by the help:
+Anyway, that error makes sense - it's trying to evaluate the whole string as an expression.
+One solution is suggested by the help:

 > The result can contain %{} items that will be evaluated too.
 >